 This is where the employee-driven charitable donations program comes in.
 Every quarter we donate 5% of our proceeds to a Donor-Advised Fund managed by The San Francisco Foundation, an organization that makes it as easy to give as picking a charity and writing a check.
 Then we the employees pick charities that are meaningful to us.
 Last quarter we recommended that 55k of our total grant be allotted to 11 employee-elected charities: The Boys & Girls Club of North San Mateo County, Meals on Wheels, YMCA Camp Tockwogh, Clubhouse International, National Alliance for the Mentally Ill, The Oakland SPCA, Faith Justice, Mission Bit, CounterPULSE, Swords to Plowshares and the National Interscholastic Cycling Association.

 Tech startups like ours are changing the landscape of San Francisco and beyond in ways both positive and negative.
 By giving back locally, we’re trying to put more emphasis on the positive.
-Since its inception, Gliffy has donated over a quarter of a million dollars and as we grow so will our contributions.
+This year, we're presenting the city of San Francisco's Department of Homeless and Supportive Housing with the biggest grant we've ever given.
 Like Chris said, it feels good.